heliaxdev/dist-sys-research/heterogeneous-paxos/README.md

 Practical questions:

-- Can we optimise heterogenous Paxos for some Tendermint advantages?
+- Can we optimise heterogeneous Paxos for some Tendermint advantages?
    - Message/communication complexity: improve by using leaders.
    - We need a timeout structure
        - Can we avoid the required increasing timeouts which Tendermint has?